TORA: Topological Representation Alignment for 3D Shape Assembly: Experimental Results

 On Breaking Bad (2 to 20 parts), even our simplest instantiation---token-wise cosine alignment---already yields substantial gains over RPF in Part Accuracy and pose errors, demonstrating that representation alignment transfers effectively to the 3D point-flow setting.
 Topology alignment (CKA) matches or further improves these results, achieving the best overall pose accuracy.
 The many-part setting (21 to 33 parts) highlights the scalability challenges faced by existing methods: correspondence-based approaches such as Jigsaw, CMNet, and PMTR degrade significantly as the combinatorial complexity of multi-fragment matching grows, while GARF, despite being competitive on the few-part split, drops sharply to lower Part Accuracy.
 In contrast, RPF maintains reasonable performance in this regime, and our alignment further amplifies its scalability, delivering massive gains in both Part Accuracy and pose errors.
 Figure~\ref{fig:qual} provides qualitative examples where RPF struggles with precise part positioning, while our method produces assemblies closely matching the ground truth.

-On PartNet-Assembly and TwoByTwo, CKA delivers the greatest improvements, suggesting that explicitly preserving relational topology is particularly valuable when assembly involves structured part interactions and domain shift.
-We also note that NT-Xent degrades performance on TwoByTwo, indicating that enforcing per-point discriminability can be counterproductive when teacher-assigned identities become unreliable under distribution shift.
+On PartNet-Assembly and TwoByTwo, CKA delivers the greatest improvements, suggesting that explicitly preserving relational structure is particularly valuable when assembly involves structured part interactions and domain shift.
+We also note that NT-Xent degrades performance on TwoByTwo, indicating that enforcing per-point discriminability can be counterproductive in inter-object settings where the teacher already separates distinct objects (see supplementary).